 The Company is party to a \$180.0 million revolving master repurchase facility with Metropolitan Life Insurance Company ("MetLife") (the "MetLife Facility"), pursuant to which the Company may sell, and later repurchase, commercial mortgage loans meeting defined eligibility criteria which are approved by MetLife in its sole discretion.
 The initial maturity date of the MetLife Facility is August 13, 2022, subject to two 12-month extensions, each of which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if both were exercised, would extend the maturity date of the MetLife Facility to August 13, 2024.
 Advances under the MetLife Facility accrue interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 2.50%, subject to certain exceptions.
-For a period of nine months subsequent to August 2020, the non-utilization fee of 25 basis points per annum on the average daily available balance of the MetLife Facility, which is owed if less than 65% of the MetLife Facility is utilized, is waived.
-For the three months ended March 31, 2021 and 2020, the Company did not incur a non-utilization fee.
+For a period of nine months subsequent to August 2020, the non-utilization fee of 25 basis points per annum on the average daily available balance of the MetLife Facility, which is owed if less than 65% of the MetLife Facility is utilized, was waived.
+For both the three and six months ended June 30, 2021, the Company incurred a non-utilization fee of \$39 thousand.
+For both the three and six months ended June 30, 2020, the Company incurred a non-utilization fee is included within interest expense in the Company's consolidated statements of operations.